prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 sidebarType: 2
 ---

-# Plugin Renderer
+# Prebid Plugin Renderer
 {:.no_toc}

 * TOC
 {:toc}

 ## Overview
 Plugin Renderer is a feature that enable the ability to delegate the ad rendering to a component of yours.
-Such integration require from you, in first place, to have a Bidder Adapter implemented ([see more](https://github.com/github-maxime-liege)) in order to handle bid requests from the Prebid Mobile SDK that include your plugin renderer.
+Such integration require from you, in first place, to have a Bidder Adapter implemented ([see more](prebid-server/developers/add-new-bidder-go.html)) in order to handle bid requests from the Prebid Mobile SDK that include your plugin renderer.

-Such feature turn possible the rendering of non-standard ad responses that Prebid Mobile SDK can not render by itself.
+Such feature turn possible, for instance, the rendering of non-standard ad responses that Prebid Mobile SDK can not render by itself.

 ![Plugin Renderer big picture](/assets/images/prebid-mobile/prebid-plugin-renderer.png)

 ### Setup

-* Provide your Prebid Bidder Adapter ([see more](https://github.com/github-maxime-liege))
+* Provide your Prebid Bidder Adapter ([see more](prebid-server/developers/add-new-bidder-go.html))
 * Create your implementation from the interface `PrebidMobilePluginRenderer`
 * Initialise your plugin renderer before starting to request ads
 * Take advantage of the plugin renderer fields